ethereum/fe/docs/src/quickstart/deploy_contract.md

 anvil
 ```

 You will see some ASCII art and configuration details in the terminal.
 Anvil creates a set of accounts that you can use on this network.
 The account addresses and private keys are displayed in the console (**never** use these accounts to interact with any live network).
 You will also see a line reading `listening on 127.0.0.1:8545`.
-This indicates that your local node is listening for http traffic on your local network on port 8545 - this is important because this is how you will send the necessary information to your node so that it can be added to the blockchain, and how you will interact with the contract after it is deployed.
+This indicates that your local node is listening for HTTP traffic on your local network on port 8545 - this is important because this is how you will send the necessary information to your node so that it can be added to the blockchain, and how you will interact with the contract after it is deployed.

 > Note: Anvil needs to keep running throughout this tutorial - if you close the terminal your blockchain will cease to exist.
 Once Anvil has started, open a **new terminal** tab/window to run the rest of the commands in this guide.